koordinates/kart/docs/DATASETS_v3.md

 ##### Data types

-The following data types are supported by Kart.
+The following data types are supported by Kart, generally these follow the SQL standard data type categories.
 When a versioned Kart dataset is converted to a database table (ie, when `kart checkout` updates the working copy) then these Kart data types will be converted to equivalent data types in the database table, depending on what is supported by the database in question.

 * `boolean`
   - stores `true` or `false`.